discontinued-civictech/discontinued-civictech.github.io/organizers.md

         </div>
         <div class="profile-detail-text">
         <p>
         Masahiko Shoji is a Professor at Musashi University (Japan).
 His research focuses on how the shift to an information society will affect society and individuals.
-He is particularly interested in local informatization, or how information and communication technology can be used to manage local communities and develop the lifestyles, economies, and cultural activities of lo- cal communities.
+He is particularly interested in local informatization, or how information and communication technology can be used to manage local communities and develop the lifestyles, economies, and cultural activities of local communities.
 He is the founder and representative of Open Knowledge Japan, an organization that promotes the dissemination and utilization of Open Data that can be freely used by anyone.
         </p>
         </div>
     </div>